wedesoft/hornetseye-doc/docs/Installation.md

 GNU/Linux
 ---------

-First you need to install the build tools and Ruby 1.8 (or Ruby 1.9) with development headers.
+First you need to install the *build tools* and *Ruby 1.8* (or *Ruby 1.9*) with development headers.
+It is also recommended to install *libswscale-dev*.
 Under [Kubuntu](http://www.kubuntu.org/) or [Debian](http://www.debian.org/) you can do this using the following command:

-    sudo aptitude install build-essential ruby1.8 ruby1.8-dev irb1.8
+    sudo aptitude install build-essential ruby1.8 ruby1.8-dev irb1.8 libswscale-dev

+If you want to retrieve sources, it is recommended to install the *Git* version control system:

+    sudo aptitude install git-core

 ### malloc